marco-cheung/airport-gate-assignment-problem/README.md

 # Assumptions
 1) The first arriving passenger flights were assumed to land in an empty airport, i.e., no parking stands were pre-occupied at the first beginning.
-2) The flight schedule data is simulated as close as one day in Nov-22 flight schedule of Hong Kong International Airport (HKIA).
+2) The flight schedule data is simulated as close as some days in Nov-22 flight schedule of Hong Kong International Airport (HKIA).
+(Due to data privacy concern, the raw data of seasonal schedule data would keep it confidential)
 3) Our model only serves one objective in this study, despite there may have multiple objectives to consider by Airport Authority during stand allocation, such as assigning flights close to airline service counters, maintaining some degree of stand allocation patterns for regular flights from time to time, etc.

 # Terminology